Healthy Homes Assessment Pirimai

 What We Do

-As building inspectors we are experts in all aspects associated with professional home inspects.
-We are here to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we deal with all the elements involved in expert home inspects.
+We’re there to make sure you make the right choice when it comes to buying your next home.

-We specialise in a range of services to make sure you are fully updated on the condition of any property you could be looking to purchase or sell along with other solutions.
+We specialise in a range of services to make sure you are fully aware of the state of any property that you might be thinking of buying or selling in addition to other services.

-With our systematic approach to your property inspection as well as the latest technology in software with digital photos embedded into your document, you can actually see any issues that may be found.
-With our comprehensive reporting it is no wonder we receive so many clients who recommend our service to family and acquaintances.
+With our systemised method of conducting your home inspection and the latest in technology for software including digital photos imbedded into your report, you can actually see any issues that could be found.
+Because of our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our service to family and acquaintances.

 Get in Touch - Have Peace of Mind